Cityopt/cityopt/sim-eval/doc/CITYOPT_Apros_models.md

 The XML file must be created manually in Apros by running the script SearchStructuralFormulas.scl in the SCL console.

-The script and usage instructions are in the misc project in the CityOPT Subversion repository.
+The script and usage instructions are in the misc project in the CITYOPT Subversion repository.

 Content of sequence.scl